 - Irony: A moment of situational irony occurred when a South Florida preacher's sermon on the evils of drugs was interrupted by half a million dollars worth of cocaine crashing through the church roof.

-- Karma Houdini: Zig zagged in the first film.
-Averted in that at the time of filming, almost all of the criminals featured were either dead, in jail or had been released from jail.
-Zig zagged with Griselda Blanco, who managed to keep her cocaine business going despite being arrested in 1985 (an additional case that was made against her became a subplot in the sequel), was released from jail and deported in 2004 and eventually gunned down in Columbia in 2012.
-Subverted with Max Mermelstein, who escaped prosecution by informing on the Cartel and who ended up living in witness protection under an assumed name until his eventual death from liver, lung, and bone cancer in 2008.
+- Karma Houdini: Averted for most in the first film.
+Roberts & Munday were arrested soon after Max Mermelstein but were eventually released from prison, with Roberts dying of cancer in 2011.
+Rivi is still serving a life sentence for his role in three murders.
+Griselda Blanco was arrested and imprisoned in 1985 (an additional case that was made against her became a subplot in the sequel), but was released from jail & deported in 2004 and eventually gunned down in Colombia in 2012.
+Subverted with Max Mermelstein, who went into Witness Protection until he died of cancer in 2008.
 Played straight in the second film with Cosby.

 - Know When to Fold 'Em: Cosby directly credits this for his survival at the end of the sequel.